Air Force - ROTC

 Unless the student earns an AFROTC scholarship, there is no service obligation in the first two years of the 4-year program.
 However, all students who enter into the Professional Officer Course (the last two years) enter into a contractual obligation with the Air Force or Space Force to serve on active duty upon commissioning.

 After graduation and commissioning as second lieutenants in the Air Force or Space Force, graduates serve in any number of career fields for a 4-year active duty service commitment.
 Interested and qualified students may compete to become pilots, combat systems officers, or air battle managers.
-Successful pilot, combat systems officer, and air battle manager candidates serve ten-year, six-year, or six-year active duty service commitments, respectively.
-Active duty may be delayed after graduation for those who wish to immediately pursue a graduate degree.
+Successful pilots incur and 10-year active duty service commitment while successful special warfare, combat systems, remotely piloted aircraft and air battle manager officers incur a six-year active duty service commitments, respectively.
+Active duty may be delayed after graduation for those who wish to immediately pursue an USAF sponsored educational program, https://www.afrotc.com/life-after-rotc/graduate-programs/

-Merit-based financial scholarships may be offered to highly academically competitive and qualified students already enrolled in the program.
-Qualified students may be offered an AFROTC scholarship for full or partial college tuition, incidental fees, textbook allowances, and a monthly subsistence allowance of at least $300.
+Scholarship types, requirements and the application process can be found at https://www.afrotc.com/scholarships/.
+Merit-based financial scholarships may be offered in college cadets that are highly academically competitive and are Department of Defense Medical Evaluation Review Board (DoDMERB) qualified students enrolled in the program.
+Qualified students may be offered an AFROTC scholarship for full or partial college tuition, incidental fees, textbook allowances, and a monthly subsistence allowance.
 Scholarship students incur a military obligation.

 AFROTC Detachment 890